 It Gives You More Living Space

 The extra space is, arguably, the most important part.
-Being able to transform your garage into a new living area eliminates the need to move, and it could even be turned into a little maisonette for family members that are looking to move in.
+Being able to transform your garage into a new living area eliminates the need to move.
+It could even be turned into a little maisonette for family members that are looking to move in.
 The fact that it is usually quite easy to install gas and water in your garage also makes the process a lot easier.

-You can create a space that will allow you to work comfortably from home, or even a downstairs guest room for when friends come over to stay.
+You can create a space that will allow you to work comfortably from home.
+Also, you could create a downstairs guest room for when friends come over to stay.
 You can even add an additional floor to the garage to create more room, potentially adding a lot of space and functionality to your home.
 Adding an extra floor can also leave the lower ground open for storage if that’s the kind of space you need.

 Keep Your Natural Light

 At the same time, you don’t need to risk losing any of your natural sunlight because you can use walls that already exist and don’t need to block any windows up.
-It also gives you the opportunity to create new windows that will brighten up your home and bring some more life to the room.
+It also gives you the opportunity to create new windows.
+This in turn will brighten up your home and bring some more life to the room.

 They are Quick to Construct